EMEASO23/latin102/translation1.md

 1. Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.
 - Dexamenus, Dexameni, m.
-- accusative singular
+- masculine accusative singular
 2. Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
 - Deinaira, Deinairae, f.
-- accusative singular
+- feminine accusative singular
 3. Identify the form abesset, and explain why it is this tense and mood.
 - Imperfect subjunctive, it is this tense and mood bc it is a secondary sequence temporal clause that happened contemporary w/after the action in the main clause
 4. Identify the form uenisset, and explain why it is this tense and mood.